renpj/catmap/docs/source/topics/output_variables.rst

    these are not typically plotted on a contour plot as they are in the tutorial without manual adjustment to the plotting parameters.

    .. note:: The output for enthalpy didn\'t include the electronic energy part.
+You can get the
+       real enthalpy by ``models.get_total_enthalpies()`` function.

 -  ``rate_control`` and ``selectivity_control``: see :ref:`Sensitivity analyses <ratecontrol>`